jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Since this is a "transformation", the Lizard will keep any counters and effects that Dr. Connors had (including a wound counter since he was just stunned).

+You can include up to the usual four copies of Lizard in your deck as well as bring up to four copies for your Lizard pile (one for each copy of Dr. Cur Connors in your deck).
+If you don't have any Lizards in your Lizard pile, **The Monster Within** won't do anything.

 # Edwin
 Set: The Predator Battles
 Each copy of Edwin is Good until he uses **I Like it Here** (even if a previous one has become Evil).
 Each copy of Edwin can only use **I Like It Here** if that copy of the card has used **I Wouldn’t Do That**.